soap-tastes-ok/thermo-ml/README.rst

 Road map
 -------

+* 2021.03.06 - [Done] Started the project

-* 2021.03.07 - [Done] added “parse.py” module to parse chemical formula into its constituent atoms
+* 2021.03.07 - [Done] Sdded “parse.py” module to parse chemical formula into its constituent atoms

-* 2021.03.XX - [Plan] add module to calculate properties of atoms (e.g. valence electrons, electronegativity, atomic radius, etc).
+* 2021.03.XX - [JTBD] Sdd module to calculate properties of atoms (e.g. valence electrons, electronegativity, atomic radius, etc).

-* 2021.04.XX - [Plan] add module that retrieves thermodynamic properties from JANAF database (this will be used as training data for the AI)
+* 2021.04.XX - [JTBD] Sdd module that retrieves thermodynamic properties from JANAF database (this will be used as training data for the AI)

-* 2021.04.XX - [Plan] add ML module that predicts enthalpy of formation of any chemical formula, using properties of its constituent atoms.
+* 2021.04.XX - [JTBD] Sdd ML module that predicts enthalpy of formation of any chemical formula, using properties of its constituent atoms.

 Installation
 ------------